-Dalnavert Museum in Winnipeg is the 1895 home of Hugh John Macdonald designed by local architect Charles H. Wheeler that was restored in the early 1970s by members of the Manitoba Historical Society to the way it looked when first constructed.
-In 2006, a Visitors’ Centre designed by architect Wins Bridgman was added to it.
-Plaques near the entrance were contributed by the Historic Sites and Monuments Board of Canada and the Historic Sites Advisory Board of Manitoba.
-Restoration of the building, a municipally-designated historic site, has been recognized by a Conservation Award from Heritage Winnipeg.
+Dalnavert Museum in Winnipeg was once the 1895 home of Hugh John Macdonald.
+Designed by local architect Charles H. Wheeler and later converted into residential apartments, it was restored in the early 1970s by members of the Manitoba Historical Society to the way it looked when first constructed.
+In 2006, a Visitors’ Centre designed by local architect Wins Bridgman was added to it.
+Plaques near the entrance were provided by the Historic Sites and Monuments Board of Canada and the Historic Sites Advisory Board of Manitoba.
+Restoration of the municipally-designated historic building has been recognized by Conservation Awards from Heritage Winnipeg.

 Memorable Manitobans: Hugh John Macdonald (1850-1929)

 Macdonald House - Exercise in Restoration by Eileen Pruden

 Manitoba Pageant, Volume 18, Number 1, Autumn 1972

 Historic Sites of Manitoba: Manitoba Plaques for Persons, Events and Sites of National Historic Significance

 Historic Sites of Manitoba: Provincially Designated Historic Sites